Conformal four-point ladder integrals in diverse dimensions and polylogarithms: Introduction

-From a technical point of view, dual conformal symmetry manifests as conformal invariance of the integrals associated with the dual Feynman graphs.
+From a technical point of view, dual conformal symmetry manifests itself as conformal invariance of the integrals associated with dual Feynman graphs.
 These integrals have attracted attention since the early days of multiloop calculations and continue to be actively studied~\cite{GorIs, DHSS}.
-Conformal symmetry at the level of perturbative integrals make it possible to use the powerful analytical identities, such as e.g. the star–triangle relation~\cite{Zam, Vasiliev:1981dg, Chicherin:2012yn} or theory of graphical functions~\cite{Brown:2012ia, Schnetz:2013hqa}, to simplify calculations dramatically.
-The star–triangle relation (interpreted as the Yang-Baxter equation; for a brief review see the subsection 5.3 in \cite{Isaev:2022mrc}) allows one to consider not only individual diagrams but entire families, such as fishnet diagrams \cite{Zam}, or conformal ladder diagrams in arbitrary dimensions $D$ \cite{Isa, Isaev:2007uy}.
-Recall that the ladder diagrams first studied by Ussyukina and Davydychev, who derived all-loop results in four dimensions~\cite{Usyukina:1992jd, Usyukina:1993ch}.
+Conformal symmetry at the level of perturbative integrals makes it possible to use powerful analytical identities, such as e.g. the star–triangle relation~\cite{Zam, Vasiliev:1981dg, Chicherin:2012yn} or the theory of graphical functions~\cite{Brown:2012ia, Schnetz:2013hqa}, to simplify calculations dramatically.
+The star–triangle relation (interpreted as the Yang-Baxter equation; for a brief review see the subsection 5.3 in \cite{Isaev:2022mrc}) allows one to consider not only individual diagrams but entire families, such as fishnet diagrams \cite{Zam} or conformal ladder diagrams in arbitrary dimensions $D$ \cite{Isa, Isaev:2007uy}.
+Recall that ladder diagrams were first studied by Ussyukina and Davydychev, who derived all-loop results in four dimensions~\cite{Usyukina:1992jd, Usyukina:1993ch}.
 Later, a generalization of conformal ladder integrals were analyzed, and their analytic properties, such as single-valuedness, were explored in~\cite{Drum}.

-Note that in the paper \cite{Chicherin:2012yn} we found the general $D$-dimensional conformal invariant solution of the Yang-Baxter equation, which generalizes $1$-dimensional solution of \cite{Isaev:2007uy} and $2$-dimensional solution of \cite{DKM}, and underlies Lipatov's integrable models describing high-energy behaviour of QCD as well as integrable structures of scattering amplitudes in $\mathcal{N}=4$ SUSY \cite{Lip1,Lip2,FaKo}.
+Note that in the paper \cite{Chicherin:2012yn} we found the general $D$-dimensional conformal invariant solution to the Yang-Baxter equation that generalizes the $1$-dimensional solution of \cite{Isaev:2007uy} and the $2$-dimensional solution of \cite{DKM} and underlies Lipatov's integrable models describing high-energy behaviour of QCD as well as integrable structures of scattering amplitudes in $\mathcal{N}=4$ SUSY \cite{Lip1,Lip2,FaKo}.
 This Yang-Baxter solution was used, for example, in the investigations of the Yangian symmetries of perturbative integral in fish-net type, loom and checkerboard CFT \cite{Kazakov:2023nyu, Kazakov:2022dbd, Alfim}.